cromatyt/terraform-ecs/README.md

 # Terraform aws

+:warning: In this example I use ubuntu 22:04 ami which is [not officially support by ec2](https://github.com/aws/amazon-ecs-agent/issues/3227) !

+That why I add AppArmor section in ecs-agent.sh file :warning:

 ## Description

-This project will deploy an ec2 environment on AWS.
+This project will deploy an ECS environment on AWS with EC2 instances (no Fargate).
-Currently, it deploys an ec2 instance on each subnet of your AWS region.
-Target => deploy ecs cluster on ec2 instances.

-To do associate ec2 instance to ecs cluster.

 ## Required

 1. Configure SSH

-    1. Generate ed25519 pem key local (here on linux device): `ssh-keygen -t ed25519 -m PEM -f FILE_NAME.pem -C 'SOME COMMENT'`
+    Generate ed25519 pem key local (here on linux device): `ssh-keygen -t ed25519 -m PEM -f FILE_NAME.pem -C 'SOME COMMENT'` and copy the publique key into the ssh folder project

-    2. Copy your public key to your Github actions with `EC2_SSH_PUB_KEY` secret name.

 2. Set AWS access in Github action secrets: